nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Dependent Services

-CMR OPeNDAP will not only report its own errors, but errors encountered when making calls to other services upon which it depends.
+CMR Service-Bridge will not only report its own errors, but errors encountered when making calls to other services upon which it depends.
 Those errors are not listed below, but will be appended to the array of errors in the response body.

-## CMR OPeNDAP Warnings
+## CMR Service-Bridge Warnings

 Warning messages will generally be included in a successful reponse, and thus will usually have an HTTP status of 200.